 I like how designing flies merges creativity with nature and her laws, and that fish are the ultimate impartial judges.

 When I first began fishing in New Zealand, I found that even with good presentation many fish were only fooled with good imitations of what they were feeding on.
-This experience set me on a path of developing accurate imitations of all the main insects and fish that trout like eating.
+This set me on a path of developing accurate imitations of the main insects and fish that trout like eating.

-I spent many hours in the pages of a growing collection of books and other literature, which did not provide the visual detail necessary to accurately replicate important 'trout prey'.
+I spent many hours in the pages of a growing collection of books and other literature, which did not provide the visual detail necessary to accurately replicate these important 'trout prey'.

 Scientific papers had good information on life-cycles and species identification but did not often include colour photographs.
 Popular articles and books did provide photographs of insect dorsal (top) surfaces, but the ventral (underneath) surfaces, variations in colour, and appearances while drifting on or under water, were not easily found.